What is financial literacy?

 Financial literacy and women’s empowerment go hand in hand.
 Increasing your financial literacy can help you achieve your life and career goals more effectively.
 Financial independence serves as a cushion during unforeseen circumstances.
 Some studies show that women are often unable to leave abusive family situations or marriages due to financial dependency.
 Even for women who have careers, often their income is seen as just extra income and they are expected to take up additional responsibilities at home as well.

-Men as well as women should gain financial literacy so that they can share responsibilities as well as make best use of their financial independence.
+All the genders should gain financial literacy so that they can share responsibilities as well as make best use of their financial independence.
 Experts believe that knowing about financial literacy and actually implementing it in your life are very different things.

 How can women gain financial literacy?